 Kansas Tax Sale FAQ

 DeedFlex aggregates Kansas tax sale listings from county auction platforms and scores each property 0-100 based on estimated equity, market conditions, risk flags, and state-specific rules.
-Sign up for a free trial to browse all available Kansas properties with full deal analysis.
+Start with Pro ($89/mo) to browse all available Kansas properties with full deal analysis.

 Key risks include: IRS federal tax liens, Special assessments.
-KS is a deed state with judicial tax foreclosure process.
-Properties redeemable up to 6 months before sale.
-Once sold, no redemption.
+KS is a deed state with judicial tax foreclosure.
+Owner redemption rights are extinguished at the judicial sale (§79-2804).
+Sheriff deed issues ~30 days after court confirmation.
+The only exception is the federal 120-day IRS redemption window.
 County treasurers handle auctions.
-Check for special assessments i
+Check for special assessments in urban areas.

 Opening bids vary widely by county and property.
 Kansas has an average property tax rate of 1.41%, which influences opening bid amounts.
 DeedFlex shows opening bids, estimated market values, and projected profit margins for every listed property so you can find deals within your budget.